 ESA has the leading private position in the thermal power generation sector in Brazil.
-In addition to the successful development of the first privately-owned gas-fired power plant and pipeline in the country, ESA has a large portfolio of new gas-fired power generation projects in advanced stages of development.
-When completed, these projects will represent a platform for the development of an integrated generation business with installed capacity of at least 2,500 MW and significant flexibility and optionality.
+In addition to the successful development of the first privately-owned gas-fired power plant and pipeline in the country, ESA has a portfolio of new gas-fired power generation projects in advanced stages of development.
+When completed, these projects will provide the platform for an integrated generation business with installed capacity of at least 2,500 MW and significant flexibility and optionality.
 ESA’s power generation assets and positions include:

-The Cuiabá integrated project (the “Cuiabá Project”), with a final projected net capacity of 1,428 MW for Cuiabá I, II and III and a 648 km, 18-inch pipeline.
-The Cuiabá I Power Plant, with a total projected capacity of 480 MW and an 18-inch pipeline, is currently under construction, with the first 150 MW in operation (running on diesel).
+The Cuiabá integrated project (the “Cuiabá Project”), with a final projected net capacity of 1,428 MW for Cuiabá I, II and III and a 648 km, 18-inch natural gas pipeline.
+The Cuiabá I Power Plant, with total projected capacity of 480 MW and 18-inch pipeline, is currently under construction, with the first 150 MW in operation (running on diesel).
 Cuiabá II and Cuiabá III, with additional projected capacity of 474 MW each, are under development.
-Cuiabá II has received Emergency Plant status from the Brazilian Government and is at an advanced stage of development, including land acquisition, turbine availability and fuel supply;
+Cuiabá II has been awarded Emergency Plant status by the Brazilian Government under the Emergency Thermal Generation Program and is at an advanced development, including land acquisition, turbine availability and fuel supply;

-The Riogen project, with a total projected capacity of 960 MW.
-Riogen I, with a projected capacity of 495.5 MW, has received Emergency Plant status and is at an advanced stage of development, having rights to acquire the land, gas supply arrangements, permitting and turbine availability; and
+The Riogen project, with total projected capacity of 991 MW.
+The first phase of the Riogen project (“Riogen I”), with projected capacity of 495.5 MW, has also been awarded Emergency Plant status and is in advanced development, having rights to acquire the land, gas supply arrangements, permitting and turbine availability; and

-The Puerto Suárez project, with a total projected capacity of 150 MW.
-This project has the full support of the Bolivian government and is at an advanced stage of development.
+The Puerto Suarez project, with total projected capacity of 147 MW.
+This project has the full support of the Bolivian government and is also in advanced development.

 ESA is positioned to become one of the leading integrated players in the power generation value chain in the Southern Region.
-ESA greatly benefits from synergies relating to its ownership of a company with the ability to contract for electricity demand (Elektro), and its interests in companies with cross-border transportation capacity (Transredes, BBPL and TGS), and that can offer flexible and reliable sources of gas supply (CEG/Rio and the Gaspart LDCs).
+ESA greatly benefits from synergies relating to its ownership of a company with the ability to contract for electricity demand (Elektro), its interests in companies with cross-border transportation capacity (Transredes, BBPL and TGS), and its interests in companies that offer flexible and reliable sources of gas supply and a more in-depth understanding of the costs and availability of gas supplies in the region (CEG/CEG-Rio and the Gaspart LDCs).
 Through its integrated asset portfolio, ESA has secured:

 Access to captive demand from Elektro to a base load of 1,000 MW of contracting capacity as permitted under ANEEL’s rules enabling electricity LDCs to contract with their affiliates for certain percentages of their power supplies;

-Access to an additional 1,000 MW of contracting capacity by using Elektro as a vehicle for effectuating capacity swaps with other electricity LDCs;
+Access to an additional 1,000 MW of contracting capacity by using Elektro as a vehicle for effectuating power and capacity swaps with other electricity LDCs;

-Access to flexible and low-cost Brazilian gas sources through its interests in CEG/Rio and the Gaspart LDCs;
+Access to flexible and low-cost Brazilian gas sources through its interests in CEG/CEG-Rio and the Gaspart LDCs;

 Synergies between Cuiabá I and Cuiabá II and III, particularly relating to excess pipeline capacity and land rights procured for Cuiabá I that can be made available for Cuiabá II and III, the ability to jointly utilize certain infrastructure and facilities, and the ability to increase the capacity of the Cuiabá Pipeline as market demand increases;

-Access to favorable and flexible transportation capacity, with the ability to ramp-up gas imports quickly in response to expected market demand from the Emergency Thermal Generation Program, through its interests in BBPL, Transredes, the Cuiabá Pipeline and TGS;
+Access to favorable and flexible transportation capacity, with the ability to influence the expansion of that capacity in response to expected market demand from the Emergency Thermal Generation Program, through its interests in BBPL, Transredes, the Cuiabá Pipeline and TGS;

-Insight into and experience (particularly from its Cuiabá and BBPL projects) with the procedures required to obtain all necessary permits, approvals, licenses (including environmental) for the construction of gas import pipelines and power plants in Brazil and adjacent countries; and
+Insight into and experience (particularly from its Cuiabá and BBPL projects) with the procedures required to obtain requisite permits, approvals, licenses (including environmental) for the construction of gas import pipelines and power plants in Brazil and adjacent countries; and